Snowfork/snowbridge/docs/markdown/concepts/polkadot-light-client/interactive-protocol.md

 parent: Polkadot Light Client Verifier
 grand_parent: Concepts and Architecture
 ---
-# Bridge design to a PoW chain based on random sampling
+# Bridging to a PoW chain using random sampling

 We want a bridge design that is light enough to deploy on Ethereum 1.x.
 It will be too expensive to put 1000 public keys on Ethereum, so we basically have two choices: verify all signatures in succinct proofs or only verify a few signatures.
 This is a design that tries to make the latter cryptoeconomically secure.
 The ideal security to aim for is for it to be as expensive to attack the bridge as the minimum of the market cap of DOTs and Ethereum.
 Since we can only use small deposits or slash the few validators who reveal, any individual attack attempt is necessarily much cheaper.
 However we can aim to make an attack very expensive in expectation by making sure that an attack succeeds with low probability and that failed attacks still cost the attackers.